lelia/takehome-be/README.md

 1. You will need to activate your virtual environment each time you want to work on your project.
    Run the `activate` script within the `env/bin` folder that was generated `source env/bin/activate`.
 1. We have provided a `requirements.txt` file you can use to install the necessary packages.
-   With your virtualenv activated run: `pip3 install -r requirements.txt` `cd /listings`
+   With your virtualenv activated run: `pip3 install -r requirements.txt && cd ./listings`
 1. To run the django server run `python3 manage.py runserver`
 1. To run the data import command run `python3 manage.py import_house_data`
 1. You are now setup and ready to start coding.